How to Remove a Canon Printhead (Step by Step With Photos!) & How to Clean a Clogged Printhead

 If you do end up having a broken or fried printhead, your best bet is usually to purchase an entirely new printer because repairs will end up costing as much as a brand new printer.
 Below you can find the current deals at Amazon for the Canon printers.
 I am a big fan of the Canon Pixma Pro 9000 MK II since it is often on sale at prices that make any other comparable printer seem far too expensive.

-Canon Pixma Pro 9000 MK II – Best choice and value, with the highest reviews if you need a wide format printer (13″ wide print size) or if you just want a fast, extremely detailed photo printer.
-It also easily and noticeably beats my other inkjet printers in terms of text quality and text print speed, so it often gets used for printing text too.
+The Canon Pro-100 is the successor to the very popular Canon Pro-9000 MK II from years ago.
+This is the best choice and value, with the highest reviews if you need a wide format printer (13″ wide print size) or if you just want a fast, extremely detailed photo printer.
+It also easily and noticeably beats my other inkjet printers in terms of text quality and text print speed, so it often gets used for printing all sorts of documents.

 Best Choice for 8.5×11″ Photos and General Home & Office